 An internship at Athena Infonomics allows you to develop, both professionally and by creating an impact in people’s everyday lives through the use of data.
 It offers a 360 degree view of the development sector, allowing you to contribute to projects for some very prestigious clients.
 Athena supports multilaterals, federal and provincial governments, private sector, international NGOs and more, across a variety of sectors.

 Since being founded in 2010, our portfolio has grown to over 130 projects.
 We’ve served over 60 clients in more than 25 countries across 20 sectors.
 Many of our current employees started out as interns.
-The kind of work that Athena does, such as creating a liveability index for India’s 111 smart cities; developing a child friendliness index for the Kailash Satyarthi Children’s Foundation; or creating a global monitoring, learning and evaluation tool for the Bill & Melinda Gates Foundation gives interns an exposure that enables them to better map their future career path.
+The kind of work that Athena does, such as creating a liveability index for India’s 111 smart cities or developing a Monitoring, Learning and Evidence (MLE) tool for Fecal Sludge Management (FSM) gives interns an exposure that enables them to better map their future career path.

 Susannah Horton interned with Athena as a summer analyst for 3 months.
 Her internship gave her the opportunity to have her first article published on Devex.
 You can also read her interview with Athena’s co-founder Vijay here.

 “I was an intern at Athena Infonomics during the summer of 2017 while earning my master’s in International Development and Economics at Johns Hopkins School of Advanced International Studies (SAIS).

 I recall writing in my application about my excitement to work in an environment where analytical rigor fuels creative solutions for development challenges.
 In reflection, that is exactly what my experience at Athena allowed me to do.
 Throughout the internship I could be found troubleshooting Stata code for a transit mapping exercise, writing R scripts to web-scrape online databases, or sitting in the shared workspace learning new skills on QGIS.